 – What Skin Needs Skin Balm* – I’ll use this balm to soothe any skin that gets sore, dry and irritated in hospital.

 I hope that this post and video are helpful.
 Please let me know if you think that I have forgotten anything?
+Also, if you’re looking for more inspiration on what to include in your hospital bag, then check out this post from Lukosaurus and Me and find out what is in Rachael’s hospital bag.

 I was sent a number of products for the purpose of this post.
 These are clearly marked with an *.
 As always all words, photographs and opinions are my own and I will only write about products that I love and I am happy to recommend.